AmaniGudali95/farmbeats_Agentic_AI/README.md

 corn vs tractor:    0.000       0.748          0.736       0.517
 corn vs stocks:     0.000       0.673          0.713       0.357

-Discrimination gap (maize - stocks):
+Discrimination gap (maize score - stocks score):
                     0.035       0.186          0.146       0.358
 ```

 **Analysis:**

-- **Fallback (hash-based):** Near-zero scores for everything — cannot distinguish meaning at all
+- **Fallback:** Cannot distinguish meaning at all — only detects word overlap
-- **AgriScibert:** Good at recognising corn=maize (0.859) but over-relates all agricultural topics — discrimination gap only 0.186
+- **AgriScibert:** Correctly identifies corn=maize (0.859) but over-relates all agricultural topics — gap only 0.186.
+Trained as masked language model, not for retrieval
-- **SPECTER2:** Similar problem to AgriScibert, worse discrimination gap (0.146)
+- **SPECTER2:** Similar problem, worse gap (0.146)
-- **BGE:** Best discrimination gap (0.358) — nearly double AgriScibert.
-Correctly identifies stocks as unrelated (0.357) while keeping corn/maize similarity high (0.715)
+- **BGE:** Best gap (0.358) — nearly double AgriScibert.
+Correctly identifies stocks as unrelated (0.357) while keeping corn/maize high (0.715)

+**Key insight:** AgriScibert and SPECTER2 were trained as masked language models — they learned what words appear together.
+BGE was trained with contrastive learning specifically for retrieval — explicitly trained to push similar sentences together and dissimilar ones apart.
+This is why BGE discriminates better within a domain.

 **Winner: BGE (BAAI/bge-base-en-v1.5)**

-Key insight: AgriScibert and SPECTER2 were trained as masked language models — they learned what words appear together in agricultural text.
-BGE was trained with contrastive learning specifically for retrieval — explicitly trained to push similar sentences together and different sentences apart.
-This is why BGE discriminates better within a domain.

 ---